michaelloudermilk/ml/Installation-and-Update.md

 By default, UNMS uses [Let's Encrypt](letsencrypt.org) to create an SSL certificate for its domain name.
 The certificate is saved under ```/home/unms/data/cert/live```.
 You can replace the certificate with your own if required to do so.

 #### Devices Latency
 By default, connected devices ping the UNMS host to check latency.
-This requires ping to be allowed on the UNMS host for UNMS to work.
+Ping must be allowed on the UNMS host for UNMS to work.

 ## Windows, OS X